ericcirone/kaymbu-online-progress-report/README.md

 ## Kaymbu Online Progress Report

 Trouble viewing your Kaymbu Progress Report?
-Just copy the url from the failed page and then you will be able to view your child's progress report online.
+Just copy the url from the failed page into the text box bollow and then you will be able to view your child's progress report online.

 <input type="text" id="url" style="width: 100%; max-width: 800px;">